nsharpe/Person/README.md

 * Gradle
 * Vagrant

-If you do not have these installed and you are using a mac, you can use [brew](http://brew.sh/) to install all the required packages
+If you do not have vagrant or virtual box installed and you are using a mac, you can use [brew](http://brew.sh/) to install all the required packages

-You can also run the following in terminal to install homebrew, vagrant, virtual box, vagrant-manager, and maven
+You can also run the following in terminal to install homebrew, vagrant, virtual box, vagrant-manager

 BEFORE RUNNING PLEASE REVIEW THE SCRIPT.
 Generally you do not want to do a curl a bash script unless you trust the source.